eaglesky/HandGestureApp/README.md

 selection is stored in the app so you don't need to map it every time you run the app.
 Then you can test it by choosing the "App Test" in the menu.

 A demo of the app can be found on YouTube: http://youtu.be/PF6hY-0VuN4

-If you find any problems about the code, feel free to contact me.
-Any feedback is greatly appriciated! ^_^
+If you find any problem about the code, **feel free to create an issue to report it**.
+Also feel free to refactor the code and send pull requests to me.
+It would be great if we could improve this project together!